Tiny-Foxes/sm5-mirin-plugins/README.md

-# NotITG Mirin Template Plugins
+# SM5 Mirin Template Plugins
 This is the repository for plugins that are compatible with the [sm5-mirin](https://github.com/XeroOl/sm5-mirin) template.

 ## Plugin list: